sigoden/llm-functions/agents/jsonviewer/README.md

 An AI agent to view and filter json data

-The agent sends a JSON schema instead of JSON data to the LLM, which has the following advantages:
+The agent only sends the JSON schema instead of the JSON data to the LLM, which has the following advantages:

-- Less data transmission, lower costs.
+- Less data transmission, faster response speed, and lower token costs.
-- Better privacy protection, no actual data transmittion.
+- More privacy, as no actual JSON data is transmitted.

 ![jsonviewer](https://github.com/user-attachments/assets/dea02139-3a59-4ce3-841d-a00f15a8c584)